 for theirs is the kingdom of heaven.

-The Sermon on the Mount was to give insight on the ‘Kingdom of Heaven’.
-The Kingdom of Heaven was an important theme in the Hebrew Vedas, as it was in the Sanskrit Vedas.
+The Sermon on the Mount is to give insight on the ‘Kingdom of Heaven’.
+The Kingdom of Heaven is an important theme in the Hebrew Vedas, as it is in the Sanskrit Vedas.
 We examine the nature of the Kingdom of Heaven, or Vaikuntha Loka, as we see how Jesus displays the nature of that Kingdom through his miracles of healing.